Emergency and Urgent Care

-Before visiting the ER or urgent care, always call your doctor, or get a nurse hotline recommendation.
-This will make the decision easier.
+Before visiting the ER or urgent care, call your doctor or get a nurse hotline recommendation.
+This will make your decision easier.

 And be sure to keep facility hours in mind.
-ERs are open 24 hours a day, 365 days a year — yet many urgent cares close in the late evening.
+ERs are open 24 hours a day, 365 days a year — yet many urgent care centers close in the late evening.